utahrobotics/lunadev-2024/README.md

 Obviously, you will notice that there isn't an IP address for LunaServer, and that is because we don't have it set up yet.
 The instructions are here because I am writing them in advance.
 However, you can still provide me with your preferred username and credentials right now and I will set them up when it is ready.

+## Wiki
+There is a [wiki](https://github.com/utahrobotics/lunadev-2024/wiki) for this repository that contains lots of useful information.
+Please read through it if you want to contribute effectively.